rseabra/smartcard-lock/README.md

 Smartcard Lock for GNOME is licensed under the terms of the GNU GPL 3.0 or, at your option, any later version.
 Please read the complete terms under LICENSE.

-## Known Issues
+## FAQ and Known Issues

-There's a wiki page for [Known Issues](https://github.com/rseabra/smartcard-lock/wiki/Known-Issues), please check it out before opening a case.
+There's a wiki page for [FAQ's and Known Issues](https://github.com/rseabra/smartcard-lock/wiki/FAQ), please check it out before opening an issue.